blitvin/fsm4java/docs/expression_parser.md

 package visible instead of creating getters and setters, put related classes together etc.
 I did it for brevity sake.
 Code style certainly can be improved, I just wanted to demonstrate certain techniques , not to try an achieve ideal style :-).
-This example covers a lot of functionality of the library, so I use it for unitesting, so you can use *ExpressionParserNegativeTest* and *ExpressionParserPositiveTest* as entry point of the example code.
+This example covers a lot of functionality of the library, so I use it for unitesting, you can use *ExpressionParserNegativeTest* and *ExpressionParserPositiveTest* as entry point of the example code.